Double Yoke

-Double Yoke is a 1982 novel written by Nigerian writer Buchi Emecheta.
+Double Yoke is a 1982 novel written by Nigerian writer Buchi Emecheta, first published in the UK by Ogwugwu Afor.
 It was published in the United States on 2 September 1982, by George Braziller.

 Plot summary

 The story emphasises the life of students and lecturers in most Nigerian universities.
 The novel is set in the University of Calabar.
 Ete Kamba, a young boy who is expected to become a man of substance meets Nko at a party for Arit, her cousin, a girl who had graduated from her hairdressing apprenticeship program.
 On their way back to Nko's house, Ete forces himself on Nko.
 However, she does not resist.
 Ete refuses to marry Nko, stating that he cannot marry someone who is not a virgin.
 Eventually, Ete Kamba reveals Nko's predicament to Professor Ikot, who takes advantage of the situation: Nko must sleep with Professor Ikot in order to pass her exam.
 Nko agrees but Ete Kamba finds out and beats the professor.
 Nko realises that she is now pregnant with the professor's child.